 AHRC Cultural Engagement Fellowship, 2013 - University of York and the V&A

-Collaboration between the University of York and the V&A Museum
+Collaboration: the University of York and the Victoria and Albert Museum

 Funding: £40,000 from the Arts and Humanities Research Council (Cultural Engagement Fund)

 Cultural Engagement Project Fellow: Dr Katie J. Tyreman Herrington

 Collaborative Institutions: Humanities Research Centre and Department of History of Art, University of York, and Victoria & Albert Museum, London; project overseen by Professor Judith Buchanan (Director, Humanities Research Centre, University of York) and Dr. Glenn Adamson (V&A)

 Victorian women artists’ works are often omitted from accounts of 19th-century art, leaving an incomplete and damaged picture of artistic developments.
 Women artists of the period remain largely misunderstood as incidental artists whose work is considered secondary to, and imitative of, their better-known male counterparts.
 Edward Burne-Jones’s painting The Mill (1870-1882, V&A) - on permanent display in the Ionides Room at the V&A - depicts three women artists whose work has received next to no consideration.
 Three Graces makes the paintings, sculptures, textiles and costume designs of the artists depicted in The Mill - Marie Spartali Stillman, Maria Zambaco and Aglaia Coronio - visible to popular and critical audiences.
 It provides a unique opportunity to engage with these women’s works both together and in relation to works by their male counterparts.
 It demonstrates that Victorian women artists variously developed, critiqued and enabled the work of male artists, and vice versa.